Kashyap-84/docops-ai-document-intelligence/README.md

 This project helped me practice building a realistic AI application pipeline where extraction accuracy is only one part of the system.
 I also focused on validation, error handling, human review, testing, and operational readiness, which are important for using AI in real document workflows.

-## Resume Summary

-Built an end-to-end document intelligence platform using Python, FastAPI, Tesseract OCR, OpenCV, Pydantic, Docker, pytest, and Streamlit to extract, validate, and review structured data from scanned receipts and document images.